USS Cape Esperance

 USS Cape Esperance (CVE-88) was a Casablanca-class escort carrier of the United States Navy.
 She was named after the Battle of Cape Esperance, an inconclusive naval engagement in support of the Guadalcanal campaign.
 Built for service during World War II, the ship was launched in March 1944, and commissioned in April, and served as a replenishment carrier.
 Postwar, she participated in Operation Magic Carpet.
 She was decommissioned in August 1946, when she was mothballed in the Pacific Reserve Fleet.
-However, she was recommissioned in August 1950, and assigned to become an auxiliary vessel as a part of Military Sealift Command.
+However, she was brought back into service in August 1950, and assigned to become an auxiliary vessel as a part of Military Sealift Command.
 She was decommissioned again in January 1959, and ultimately, she was sold for scrapping in May 1959.